Machu Picchu Was Everything I Expected

 And honestly?

-They’re there because the next morning they’ll finally see one of the most famous archaeological sites in the world.
+Everyone is there because the next morning they’ll finally stand inside one of the most extraordinary archaeological sites in the world.

-And unlike certain landmarks that feel smaller in person, Machu Picchu feels emotionally larger once you’re standing inside it.
+Unlike certain famous landmarks that somehow feel smaller in person, Machu Picchu expands once you’re standing inside it.

 Huayna Picchu Was Brutal